cmelion/storybook-cypress/README.md

 Once we know how our components should look and behave, we want to test them.
 For that part, we can use [Cypress](https://www.cypress.io/).
 How great would it be if we could just re-use the stories from Storybook to test our component?

-As applications get more complex, it becomes a priority for test automation systems to capture and clearly express business intent, to ensure that the most important functionality of the system is sufficiently covered.
-They need to be easy to scale to multiple projects and teams, and all this while keeping maintenance costs to a minimum.

 # Test Automation: Speaking the right language

 ![Single Source of Truth-BDD-Workflow](docs/images/bdd-diagram.png)